 Tell us about your relationship with Gabbie

 As Gabbie says, we go way back.
-The best thing about our friendship is that every time we meet up, no matter how much time has passed, we jump right back in where we left off - no awkward silence, no judgments or jealously.
+The best thing about our friendship is that every time we meet up, no matter how much time has passed, we jump right back in where we left off - no awkward silence, no judgments or jealousy.
 Just friends.
 That is why when she told me about her prophylactic bilateral mastectomy I knew I had to be there.

 I remember the day Gabbie received her genetic test results.
 I was walking into work and she called and bluntly told me that she carried the gene mutation and was going to have the surgery.
 There was no question about it.
-There was always a part of Gabbie that held back living life because she was scared about getting breast cancer, like her mom.
+There was always a part of Gabbie that held back living life because she was scared of getting breast cancer, like her mom.
 She put it best herself - "I finally feel like I can live."
 Not only could she now live but she could take charge and not leave her life to fate.

 I flew East for the surgery for a total of four days (I told Gabbie that if they didn't give me the time off I planned to quit my job of five years).
-I stayed in the hospital with her every night, and stayed awake to make sure she was okay because the pain came every three hours.
+I stayed in the hospital with her every night and stayed awake to make sure she was okay because the pain came every three hours.

 It was hard seeing her in pain, but the best part was when I started to see her personality come through.
 She was making a lot of poop jokes because the meds were constipating her – when she was joking, I knew she was okay.
 I had to leave the day she was able to go home, but when her bandages came off, she sent me a picture of her new boobs.
-I had to laugh because at first I thought, “WHO IS SENDING ME NUDE PICS??!!”, but then I realized it was Gabbie.
+I had to laugh because at first, I thought, “WHO IS SENDING ME NUDE PICS??!!”, but then I realized it was Gabbie.

 Gabbie has been beyond strong and a huge advocate for BRCA carriers and also for taking charge of your own health, and your own life.
 I couldn't be prouder of her for looking a high risk of cancer in the face and pretty much saying F*** you!